Wibault 280: Development

-The prototype Penhoët Wibault 280-T first flew at Villacoublay in November 1930 with the development backed by funds from the Penhoët shipyards of St Nazaire.
-It was an all-metal low-wing cantilever monoplane powered by three 300 hp (224 kW) Hispano-Wright 9Qa radial engines although these were soon replaced by three Gnome-Rhône 7Kb and the aircraft was redesignated the Wibault 281-T. A second aircraft was built to the 281 standard but then it was converted to a Wibault 282-T with three 350 hp (261 kW) Gnome-Rhône 7Kd engines and room for 12 passengers, seven further aircraft were built as 282s.
+Development of what would become the Wibault 280 was heavily financed by the Penhoët shipyards of St Nazaire.
+During November 1930, the prototype Penhoët Wibault 280-T performed its maiden flight from Villacoublay.
+It was powered by three 300 hp (224 kW) Hispano-Wright 9Qa radial engines, although these were soon replaced by three Gnome-Rhône 7Kb, after which the aircraft was redesignated the Wibault 281-T.

+A second aircraft was built to the 281 standard but then it was converted to a Wibault 282-T with three 350 hp (261 kW) Gnome-Rhône 7Kd engines and room for 12 passengers, seven further aircraft were built as 282s.
 Some of the 282s were operated by Air Union on the Paris-London Voile d'Or ("Golden Clipper") service in 1933.
-In 1934 Air France took delivery of the first of ten Wibault 283-Ts which had an increased fuel capacity and modified tail.
-Some of the 282s were converted to 283 standard.
-Some of the commercial aircraft were later taken over as military transports.
+During 1934, Air France took delivery of the first of ten Wibault 283-Ts which had an increased fuel capacity and modified tail.
+Some of the 282s were subsequently converted to 283 standard.
+Several commercial aircraft were later taken over as military transports.